rehierl/node-tree-outliner/88-todos.md

 "Ain't No Mountain High Enough" :)

 **TODO**
+find a term for type-2 sections that have an inactive node as parent container - inner sections: also applies if the parent container is a type-1 sectioning node - a description similar to "implied sections"

+**TODO**
 No two sections within a single tree have identical complete or even reduced sequences.
 These are unique to a section. - No two sections have identical first nodes.